Why Study Media Communication?

 - Washington Journalism Center: A semester at the Washington Journalism Center prepares you for the world of political journalism.
 You’ll connect with top journalists and add to your portfolio by interning with a news organization like the Washington Times, CNN and Baptist Press.

-- Contemporary Music Center in Nashville: If you enjoy film and media production but are also an audio enthusiast, consider adding an audio concentration to your film and media production major by spending a semester in Nashville.
+- Contemporary Music Center in Nashville: If you enjoy film and media production but are also an audio enthusiast, consider adding audio to your film and media production major by spending a semester in Nashville.
 While there, you can specialize in audio recording, engineering, and live sound and lighting.
 Public relations students can study the promotion and marketing of music.

 - Study abroad: Taylor has programs of its own in Ecuador and Ireland.
 Media Communication majors can study in Ecuador, gaining language skills and understanding of media in a cross-cultural context.